Torn (song)

+"Torn" is a song written by Scott Cutler, Anne Preven, and Phil Thornalley in 1991.
+It is best known as Australian singer Natalie Imbruglia's 1997 debut single, which peaked at number one on the singles charts of Belgium, Canada, Denmark, Iceland, Spain, and Sweden, as well as on three US Billboard charts.
+Imbruglia's version sold over four million copies worldwide.

-"Torn" is a song written by Scott Cutler, Anne Preven, and Phil Thornalley in 1991 as a solo song for Preven.
-It was recorded and performed live during this period, but not given its first formal release until 1993, when Danish singer Lis Sørensen released the song in Danish under the title "Brændt" (/da/, meaning 'burnt').
+In 1993, Danish singer Lis Sørensen released the song in Danish under the title "Brændt" (/da/, meaning 'burnt').

 Cutler and Preven formed an alternative rock band, Ednaswap, in 1993.
 Ednaswap gave "Torn" its first formal English-language release in 1995, where it was released as a single from their self-titled debut.
 Later, in 1996, the first English-language cover, by American-Norwegian singer Trine Rein, was produced and released.

-The best known version of "Torn" is sung by Australian singer Natalie Imbruglia, who covered it for her 1997 debut single.
-Her version was produced by Thornalley; it peaked at number one on the singles charts of Belgium, Canada, Denmark, Iceland, Spain, and Sweden, as well as on three US Billboard charts.
-Imbruglia's version sold over four million copies worldwide.

-Original version
+Early versions

 "Torn" was written in 1991 by Scott Cutler and Anne Preven with producer Phil Thornalley as a solo song for Preven.
 Cutler and Preven's band Ednaswap performed it live, but did not initially release a recording.

 Ednaswap released a recorded version in 1995.
 The song followed the single "Glow" from their self-titled debut album.
 Thornalley and Cutler produced the session.
 The band later released several variations and remixes of the song as B-sides and on their album Wacko Magneto.

-Lis Sørensen version in Danish

 The first recording of the song was in 1993 by Danish singer Lis Sørensen as "Brændt" ("Burnt").
 It was featured on her album Under stjernerne et sted ("Somewhere Below the Stars"), and was also a radio single.
 It became a hit in Denmark.
 Sørensen had received the song through music producer Poul Bruun, as a suggestion for inclusion on her new album.
 The Danish lyrics were written by Elisabeth Gjerluff Nielsen.

-Trine Rein version

 A version of the song was released in 1996 by American-Norwegian singer Trine Rein and released on her second album, Beneath My Skin (1996).
 Rein's version reached number 10 on the Norwegian chart.
 A music video was also produced to promote this version.